milicaradisavljevic/RFMT/credit card/readme.md

 ![download](https://user-images.githubusercontent.com/87364202/125600402-025a9fda-5fc6-4ed3-b6bd-5123c2c65a7f.png)

 Some of the conclusions:
-1. there are many customers with whom a large number of days have passed since the last purchase,
+1. there are many customers who have not used credit card services for a very long time,
-2. there are loyal customers who can be rewarded with some gift,
+2. There are significantly fewer customers who use credit cards regularly compared to those who have not used them for a long time,
-3. loyal customers dominate over inactive customers.
+3. has the smallest number of clients who have over 50,000 monetary values, but are very important and loyal customers.